jHahs/TA-projects/liveproject/code/README.md

 ## ViewBag Title change

-this one was pretty straight forward, the objective was to switch the Viewbag Title to the first name of the user instead of edit, on the edit page for the admin controller, as well as to remove the AdminViewModel h4 tag
+This one was pretty straight forward, the objective was to switch the Viewbag Title to the first name of the user instead of edit, on the edit page for the admin controller, as well as to remove the AdminViewModel h4 tag

 ```